github/codeql/docs/ql-documentation/ql-training-rst/intro-to-ql/intro-ql-java.rst

 More resources:

-- If you are a completely new to QL, try the `QL detective tutorials <https://help.semmle.com/QL/learn-ql/ql/beginner/ql-tutorials.html>`__.
+- If you are completely new to QL, try the `QL detective tutorials <https://help.semmle.com/QL/learn-ql/ql/beginner/ql-tutorials.html>`__.
 - To learn more about the main features of QL, try looking at the `QL language handbook <https://help.semmle.com/QL/ql-handbook/>`__.
 - For further information about writing queries in QL, see `Writing QL queries <https://help.semmle.com/QL/learn-ql/ql/writing-queries/writing-queries.html>`__.